Patrol Hours & Competition Requirements

 The NQ Branch Championships require Active members to have 25 patrolling hours to compete, as they are controlled under the Surf Life Saving Queensland Policy.
 For new members these hours are calculated on a pro rata bases.

-All members from 13 years of age (as at 30th September 2013) are bound by the SLSA Patrol Exemption/Obligation Policy which is set out in the SLSA Regulations.
+All members from 13 years of age are bound by the SLSA Patrol Exemption/Obligation Policy which is set out in the SLSA Regulations.
 Under no circumstances shall any competitor be granted Patrol or Club duty exemption solely upon or for competition reasons.

 If you wish to compete at the State or Australian Surf Life Saving Championships you MUST have completed you Bronze Medallion or Surf Rescue Certificate Proficiency BEFORE the 31st of December and have completed 25 patrol hours in that calendar year.